-Heliomeris multiflora seed yield increased with increasing irrigation rate up to the highest rate of 8 inches in 2013-2015; H. multiflora seed yield did not respond to irrigation in 2016.
+Heliomeris multiflora.
+Heliomeris multiflora seed yield increased with increasing irrigation rate up to the highest rate of 8 inches in 2013-2015; H. multiflora seed yield did not respond to irrigation in 2016 and 2017.
+Highest seed yields averaged 149 lb/acre over the 5 years.